-In Windows 8, click the Updates will be automatically installed during the maintenance window link instead.
+In Windows 8 and 8.1, click the Updates will be automatically installed during the maintenance window link instead.
 Then, in the Automatic Maintenace window, set the time when your PC is most probably turned on in the Run maintenance tasks daily at combo box.
 Click OK.

-Finally, click OK to close settings.
+Finally, click OK to apply settings.
 Do not close the Windows Update window yet!

 In case you have already enabled Microsoft Update in Windows Vista and 7, there are two more combo boxes available - Give me updates for Microsoft products and check for new optional Microsoft software when I update Windows and Show me detailed notifications when new Microsoft software is available.
 Make sure both of the options are turned on.
 You can skip the rest of the article then.

-Microsoft Update is like an add-on to Windows Update/Automatic Updates - it enables updating other Microsoft software such as Microsoft Office products, and installing free software such as Microsoft Security Essentials or Windows Live suites.Click here to show or hide instructions for turning on Microsoft Update in Windows XP
+Microsoft Update is like an add-on to Windows Update/Automatic Updates - it enables updating other Microsoft software such as Microsoft Office products (Word, Excel, PowerPoint, Access, etc), and installing free software such as Microsoft Security Essentials or Windows Live Essentials.Click here to show or hide instructions for turning on Microsoft Update in Windows XP

-Launch Windows Update by opening Start menu and clicking Windows Update on top of All Programs menu.
+Open Start menu and click Windows Update on top of All Programs menu.
 You can also open Safety menu in Internet Explorer 8 (Tools menu in Internet Explorer 6 and 7) and click Windows Update.